Alien-AV/gangster-game/game-design.md

 # Gangster Game Design Notes
+## Multi-Choice Drops: Problem & Solutions

+When a gangster is dropped onto a discovered world card, there can be multiple valid outcomes.
+Example: dropping on a business could either Extort or Raid; dropping on a “people” card like a Priest could Donate, or later, ask for a Favor.
+We need a clear, quick UI pattern to resolve these choices.

+• __Problem__
+  - Same pairing (e.g., `gangster + business`) maps to multiple actions.
+  - We need to let the player choose without heavy UI or breaking flow.

+• __Solution Options__
+  - __Context Choice Popup__: After drop, show a small inline popup anchored to the target card with the available actions (e.g., Extort, Raid).
+Player clicks the choice; action starts immediately.
+Pros: explicit, scalable.
+Cons: one extra click.
+  - __Action Tokens (Crafting)__: Actions exist as separate “verb” cards (Extort, Raid, Donate).
+Player stacks a verb on a location first, then adds a gangster.
+The resulting stack defines the action.
+Pros: highly systemic; discoverable combos.
+Cons: adds inventory complexity.
+  - __Stat-Based Default + Modifier__: Auto-pick by the gangster’s dominant relevant stat (Face → Extort, Fist → Raid), with a held modifier (e.g., Shift) or right-click to open the choice instead.
+Pros: fast for experts.
+Cons: hidden mechanic; needs affordance.
+  - __Drop-Preview Wheel__: On hover hold before drop, show a small radial menu of possible actions; releasing over a slice chooses it.
+Pros: single gesture.
+Cons: more complex to implement; mobile-unfriendly.
+  - __End-of-Stack Modal__: Complete the stack visually, then present a minimal modal to choose result.
+Pros: clear.
+Cons: modal churn if used often.

+• __MVP Decision__
+  - Implement a __Stat-Based Default__ heuristic now: if Fist ≥ Face and Raid is unlocked, prefer Raid; otherwise Extort.
+For single-purpose cards (e.g., Priest), the choice is implicit (Donate).
+  - Document and instrument a simple inline popup to add later for explicit choice.
+This keeps the loop fast today while providing a path to richer interactions.

 This prototype explores a lightweight mafia management loop.
 Actions unlock progressively and the entire UI is kept intentionally minimal so we can focus on whether the core balancing act is fun.